 Towards the end of his life, the globally renowned singer Elvis Presley gained an immense amount of weight and shocked his fans.
 His weight gain was an unignorable part of his deteriorating health condition, which resulted in a fatal heart attack.
 Elvis was known for being a “foodie.”
 He celebrated several food items during his lifetime, only for restaurants across the world to name dishes after him.
 The Elvis sandwich became a part of the popular culture, reminding us how his food habits affected him.
 However, food was not the only thing that contributed to his weight gain.
-Baz Luhrmann’s biographical drama movie ‘Elvis’ offers a glimpse of The King’s transformation after adding several pounds at the end of his career!
+Baz Luhrmann’s biographical drama movie ‘Elvis’ as well as Netflix’s ‘Return of the King: The Fall and Rise of Elvis Presley’ offers us a glimpse into The King’s weight journey.

 Elvis Presley’s Startling Weight Gain